 Why would a trucking company “reincarnate”?

 Federal regulators have also been concerned about this issue for years.
-The National Transportation Safety Board has recently issued recommendations calling on FMCSA to strengthen its ability to identify carriers attempting to avoid detection as chameleon carriers, and FMCSA later reported to Congress on its risk-based vetting methodology for spotting those applicants.
+The National Transportation Safety Board has recently issued recommendations, calling on the FMCSA to strengthen its ability to identify carriers attempting to avoid detection as chameleon carriers, and FMCSA later reported to Congress on its risk-based vetting methodology for spotting those applicants.

 Why this means more risk for Texas drivers

 Texas highways carry enormous commercial traffic, especially around Houston, the Port of Houston, the Ship Channel, I-10, Beltway 8, Highway 225, and the region’s warehouse and distribution corridors.
 When an unsafe carrier is able to keep operating under a different identity, the public may be sharing the road with a company whose true safety history is harder to see.
 Federal safety agencies have spent years trying to improve registration screening and enforcement precisely because unsafe carriers can continue posing a danger when they evade meaningful oversight.
-(FMCSA)

 Why this matters after a Texas truck accident